Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 The sheath is not ambidextrous.
 You have to align the blade correctly before reinserting it.

-The belt hanger has a loop large enough to fit most belts, and has a popper so it may be easily removed from a belt without unthreading.
+The belt hanger has a loop large enough to fit most belts, and has a popper and velcro so it may be easily removed from a belt without unthreading.

 The belt hanger is secured by two bolts, so it may be removed and remounted for handle‑down carry.
 The sheath as a number of eyelets and slots, so other configurations may be possible.